Advertiser Disclosure:We may earn a commission from partner links on this site.

 Estimated savings: 30-50% from year one to year three

-New authorities are expensive to insure because of the high failure rate among new carriers.
-6 As your authority ages and you build a clean operating record, rates decline at predictable milestones.
+New authorities are expensive to insure because new carriers fail at a high rate.
+6 As your authority ages and you build a clean operating record, rates drop at predictable milestones.

 Key milestones: